Our number #1 rated photograph scanning service will convert your old photos

 Can you scan photographs larger than A4?

-The photograph scanners we use only handle photographs up to A4 in size, larger photographs have to be scanned on flatbed scanners using our Album scanning service.
+The photograph scanners we use only handle photographs up to A4 in size, larger photographs and framed up to A3 in size have to be scanned on flatbed scanners at a cost of 45p per photo.

 After we return your images to you we keep a copy of them on our servers for around 12 months.
 So should you lose or damage your disc we can replace it for you without having to rescan your images.